Formality of a higher-codimensional Swiss-Cheese operad: Proof of the formality

 \subsubsection{Case $m \ge 2$}

 Let us give a rough outline of our strategy.
 It is clear that $\pi$ is surjective on cohomology, so we just need to check that $\vgraphs_{mn}^{0}(k,l)$ has the same Betti numbers as $\VFM_{mn}(k,l)$.
-In a first step, we prove the case $l = 0$, using an inductive argument inspired by the proof of~\cite[Theorem~8.1]{LambrechtsVolic2014}.
-Then, we prove that we can reduce to the case of ``split'' graphs, where external aerial vertices and external terrestrial vertices are not in the same connected components.
+We first prove the case $l = 0$, using an inductive argument inspired by~\cite[Theorem~8.1]{LambrechtsVolic2014}.
+Then, we reduce to the case of ``split'' graphs, where external aerial vertices and external terrestrial vertices are not in the same connected components.
 This mirrors the fact that as a space, $\VFM_{mn}(k,l) \simeq \Conf_{\R^{m}}(k) \times \Conf_{\R^{n} \setminus \R^{m}}(l)$.
 Finally, we prove the case $k = 0$, again using an inductive argument.
 We conclude using the Künneth formula.

 We make an observation that will be useful throughout the proof.
 A graph $\Gamma \in \vgraphs_{mn}^{0}(k,l)$ determines a partition of $\{1,\dots,k\} \sqcup \{1,\dots,l\}$, by looking at connected components of $\Gamma$.
 We can define the subcomplex of connected graphs: